ibm-cloud-docs/virtual-servers/vsi_deploy.md

 ### Deploying through Terraform
 {: #deploying-through-terraform}

-You can deploy any of the App Service starter kits in a dynamically created virtual instance through [Terraform](/docs/terraform?topic=terraform-getting-started), an open source infrastructure as code framework.
+You can deploy any of the App Service starter kits in a dynamically created virtual through [Terraform](/docs/terraform?topic=terraform-getting-started), an open source infrastructure as code framework.

 ### Enabling your pipeline deployment
 {: #enabling-your-pipeline-deployment}

-When you create a starter kit that uses the {{site.data.keyword.cloud_notm}} [App Service](https://{DomainName}/developer/appservice/starter-kits){: external}, the virtual server instance is enabled.
+When you create a starter kit that uses the {{site.data.keyword.cloud_notm}} [App Service](https://{DomainName}/developer/appservice/starter-kits){: external}, the virtual server is enabled.
 After the app is created, you can then choose where you want to deploy the app.
 The starter kits are enabled to support deployment by using a Continuous Delivery toolchain.
-Starter kits can target Kubernetes, Cloud Foundry, and Virtual Server Instances.
+Starter kits can target Kubernetes, Cloud Foundry, and irtual Server.
 The toolchain includes a source code repository and a deployment pipeline.

 The virtual server option works in phases.
 First, the app code is prepared and stored into a GitLab Git repository and the source code creates a toolchain with a pipeline.
 The pipeline is defined to build the code and package it into a Debian Package manager format.
-Then, Terraform provisions a virtual instance.
+Then, Terraform provisions a virtual server.
 Finally, the app is deployed, installed, and started inside the running virtual image and its health is validated.

 The pipeline uses a set of user account properties and a fresh SSH key pair to deploy to infrastructure.
 These properties are automatically passed into the toolchain, but not stored in Git source code for security reasons.